tianhu/bighead/README.md

 > Use `Ctrl-C` or `sudo pkill dsvpn` to stop.

-### Setup DNS
+### Customize DNS

-You may want to specify a custom DNS server to resolve some blocked domain names in some countries.
+You may want to specify an external DNS server to resolve some blocked domain names in some countries.

 ```
 sudo vi /etc/systemd/resolved.conf